 In this context, bone health was studied in postmenopausal breast cancer patients treated by surgeon and charity runner, Dr Karin Baatjes.
 Her research led to the development of a three-pronged clinical management approach, incorporating whole exome sequencing (WES).
-With this pathology-supported genetic testing approach moderate- to high-risk genes, as well as low-penetrance variants in key disease pathways shared by many non-communicable diseases (NCDs), could be assessed simultaneously for clinical relevance to: 1) familial risk, 2) modifiable lifestyle and environmental triggers, and 3) therapy-induced co-morbidities.
+With this pathology-supported genetic testing approach moderate- to high-risk genes, as well as low-penetrance variants in key disease pathways shared by many non-communicable diseases (NCDs), could be assessed simultaneously for clinical relevance to: 1) familial risk, 2) modifiable lifestyle and environmental triggers, and 3) treatment failure or therapy-induced co-morbidities.

 10th GENETALK EVENT:

 Autism, epigenetics, pharmacogenetics, iron dysregulation, medical aid reimbursement policy and ethical issues were among the topics discussed at the 10th Applied Genetics Workshop.
 This event took place from 30-31 October 2015 with a special focus on the need for a “Learning Healthcare System”.